jinlee487/aws-certified-ai-practitioner-study-notes/section/ai-and-ml/ai-and-ml-introduction.md

 - **WaveNet** – model to generate raw audio waveform, used in Speech Synthesis
 - **GAN (Generative Adversarial Network)** – models used to generate synthetic data such as images, videos or sounds that resemble the training data.
 Helpful for data augmentation
 - **XGBoost (Extreme Gradient Boosting)** – an implementation of gradient boosting

+## Training Data

+- Good training data is essential for building effective machine learning models
+- Poor quality data results in poor model performance
+- **Good** data must be defined appropriately for the specific use case
+- Training data selection and preparation is one of the most critical stages in building an effective model
+- There are several options to model our data, which will impact the types of algorithms we can use to train our models
+- **Labeled vs. Unlabeled Data**
+- **Structured vs. Unstructured Data**

+### Labeled Data

+- Consists of both input features and output labels
+- Each data point has an associated correct answer
+- **Example**: Dataset of animal images where each image is labeled as "dog" or "cat"
+  - Input feature: The image itself
+  - Output label: The animal type
+- Used for supervised learning
+- Algorithm learns to map inputs to known outputs by studying labeled examples
+- When correct answers are known and can be applied to new data
+- Labeling large datasets can be costly and time-consuming

+### Unlabeled Data

+- Includes only input features without any output labels
+- Raw data without associated correct answers
+- Example: Collection of images without labels indicating whether they are cats or dogs, etc...
+- Used for unsupervised learning
+- Algorithm must identify patterns or structures within the data itself (e.g., grouping similar images)

+### Structured Data

+- Organized in a defined format, typically rows and columns
+- Similar to a spreadsheet with clearly defined fields
+- Other type of structured data is Time Series Data, where data points are collected and recorded at successive points in time

+### Unstructured Data

+- Does not follow a specific format or structure
+- Often text-heavy or multimedia content without predefined organization
+- **Text Data**: Online articles, social media posts, customer reviews, long-form feedback, etc...
+- **Image Data**: Photos and visual content, consists of pixels without organized metadata
+- **Other Types**: Audio files and speech recordings, video content, free-form text documents,
+- Requires specialized algorithms to extract information

+## Supervised Learning

+- Learn a mapping function that can predict the output for new, unseen input data
+- Requires labeled data (input features + output labels)
+- Very powerful for prediction tasks
+- Obtaining labeled data for millions of data points can be difficult and costly
+- Trains model on labeled examples so it learns patterns connecting inputs to outputs

+### Regression

+- Predict continuous numeric values based on input data
+- Continuous variable that can take any value within a range
+- **Examples**:
+  - Predicting house prices based on size, location, features
+  - Predicting stock prices
+  - Weather forecasting (temperature, rainfall)
+  - Predicting customer spending behavior

+### Classification

+- Used to predict categorical labels of input data
+- Output variable is a discrete variable representing specific categories or classes
+- Use cases: scenarios where decisions or predictions need to be made between distinct categories (fraud, image classification, customer retention, diagnostics)
+- Types of Classification
+  - **Binary Classification**:
+    - Two possible classes
+    - Example: Spam/Not spam, Fraud/Not fraud
+    - Yes/No decisions
+  - **Multiclass Classification**:
+    - More than two classes
+    - Example: Animals (cat, dog, giraffe)
+    - Example: Image recognition (0-9 digits)
+  - **Multi-label Classification**:
+    - Multiple labels per instance
+    - Example: Movie can be both "Action" and "Comedy"
+    - Example: Document tagged as both "urgent" and "financial"
+- **Key algorithm**: K-nearest neighbors (k-NN) model

+### Training vs. Validation vs. Test Sets

+- **Training Set**: 60-80% of data
+  - Used to train the model
+  - Model learns patterns from this data
+  - Most important for learning
+- **Validation Set**: 10-20% of data
+  - Used to tune model parameters
+  - Validate performance during training
+  - Helps prevent overfitting
+  - Test different configurations
+- **Test Set**: 10-20% of data
+  - Used to evaluate final model accuracy
+  - Never seen by model during training
+  - Represents unseen data performance
+  - Final evaluation metric

+### Feature Engineering

+- Process of using domain knowledge to select and transform raw data into meaningful features
+- Helps enhancing the performance of machine learning models
+- Techniques
+  - **Feature Extraction**:
+    - extract useful information from raw data
+    - Example: Calculate age from birth date, extract hour from timestamp, calculate BMI from height and weight
+  - **Feature Selection**:
+    - Choose subset of relevant features
+    - Remove redundant or irrelevant features
+    - Improve model efficiency and interpretability
+    - Example: Select important predictors in regression model
+  - **Feature Transformation**:
+    - Transform data for better model performance
+    - such as normalizing numerical data

+#### Feature Engineering on Structured Data

+- Structured Data (Tabular Data)
+- **Example**: Predicting house prices based on features like size, location, and number of rooms
+- **Feature Engineering Tasks**
+  - **Feature Creation** – deriving new features like “price per square foot”
+  - **Feature Selection** – identifying and retaining important features such as location or number of bedrooms
+  - **Feature Transformation** – normalizing features to ensure they are on a similar scale, which helps algorithms like gradient descent converge faster

+#### Feature Engineering on Unstructured Data

+- Unstructured Data (Text, Images, Audio, Video)
+- Examples: sentiment analysis of customer reviews
+- **Feature Engineering Tasks**
+  - Text Data – converting text into numerical features using techniques like TF-IDF or word embeddings
+  - Image Data – extracting features from images using techniques like edge detection, or textures using techniques like convolutional neural networks (CNNs)

+## Unsupervised Learning

+- The goal is to discover inherent patterns, structures, or relationships within the input data
+- The machine must uncover and create the groups itself, but humans still put labels on the output groups
+- **Common Techniques**: Clustering, association rule learning, anomaly detection
+- Clustering use cases: customer segmentation, targeted marketing, recommender systems
+- Feature Engineering can help improve the quality of the training

+### Clustering Technique

+- Groups similar data points together into clusters based on their features
+- Find natural groupings in data without predefined labels
+- Algorithm analyzes similarity between data points and groups them accordingly
+- **Example**: Customer Segmentation
+  - **Scenario**: e-commerce company wants to segment its customers into groups based on their purchasing behaviors
+  - **Data**: A dataset containing customer purchasing history
+  - **Goal**: Identify distinct groups of customers based on their purchasing behavior
+  - **Technique**: K-means Clustering
+- **Outcome**: Company can target each segment with different marketing strategies

+### Association Rule Learning

+- The goal is to understand which products are frequently bought together
+- Market basket analysis in retail environments
+- Optimize product placement and joint promotions
+- **Example**:
+  - **Scenario**: supermarket wants to understand which products are frequently bought together
+  - **Data**: A dataset containing customer purchasing history
+  - **Goal**: Identify which products are frequently bought together
+  - **Technique**: Apriori algorithm
+- **Outcome**: Supermarket can optimize product placement and joint promotions to increase sales

+### Anomaly Detection

+- The goal is to identify data points that deviate significantly from normal patterns
+- Flag unusual or suspicious transactions/events
+- Fraud detection, security monitoring
+- **Example**:
+  - **Scenario**: credit card company wants to detect fraudulent transactions
+  - **Data**: A dataset containing credit card transactions
+  - **Goal**: Identify fraudulent transactions
+  - **Technique**: Isolation Forest
+- **Outcome**: Credit card company can detect fraudulent transactions and prevent fraud

+## Semi-Supervised Learning

+- Hybrid approach combining small amounts of labeled data with large amounts of unlabeled data
+- Leverage both labeled and unlabeled data to build effective models
+- After that, the partially trained algorithm itself labels the unlabeled data
+- This is called pseudo-labeling
+- The model is then re-trained on the resulting data mix without being explicitly programmed